RFCA chairman David Rhodes reviews the first six months of 2021/22 and highlights some of the RFCA’s key successes.

 One of the RFCA’s biggest achievements during the period was the record number of employers it encouraged to pledge support for the military by signing up to the Armed Forces Covenant.
 It also supported more of our employers than ever before to achieve top Silver and Gold Awards in the Defence Employer Recognition Scheme (ERS) which acknowledges the role great employers play in supporting reserves, cadets force adult volunteers and veterans in the workplace.

-As autumn moves into winter, the RFCA will be hosting two of its headlining events of the year – the ERS Silver Awards ceremony in York in … and the Gold Awards which we will be staging in collaboration with two neighbouring RFCAs in Leeds in xxx.
+As autumn moves into winter, the RFCA will be hosting two of its headlining events of the year – the ERS Silver Awards ceremony in York in November and the Gold Awards which we will be staging in collaboration with two neighbouring RFCAs in Leeds, also in November.
 Needless to say, preparations for these are well under way and we hope they will be worthy celebrations of all our employers have achieved on behalf of the military over these past months.

 Supporting our region's cadets